HarryShomer/pod-recommender/README.md

 and the This American Life podcast.
 It should take a little while to run.

 * To clean and create the model (still in progress) run the `create_models.py` file in the models directory.
-This will create and store all the models, store the results in the results.json file, and create visualizations in the viz directory.
+This will create and store all the models along with the recommendations produced for each podcast by model.

 ## Requirements: